 A business plan is best described as a roadmap from the current starting point to the goal.
 It includes all the possible ways to get your online store where you want it to be, sets deadlines, and covers potential issues.

-Creating an e-commerce business plan is an essential exercise for any new online business owner or even those who are already on board.
-A good business plan won’t only help you to organize your ideas and financial projections, but it will also give potential investors confidence in your business idea.
+Creating an ecommerce business plan is an essential exercise for any new online business owner or even those who are already on board.
+A good business plan won’t only help you organize your ideas and financial forecasts, but it’ll also give potential investors’ confidence in your business idea.

-What is the difference: business model vs. business plan?
+What is the difference between a business model and business plan?

-As we’ve already mentioned, a business plan describes your business workflow, its development goals, and commercial achievements.
-In its turn, a business model is a detailed statement of goal and action framework.
+If a business plan describes your business workflow, then a business model is a detailed statement of goal and action framework.
 When you’re deciding on a business model for your company, your main objective is to choose the right way to generate profit.

-According to the GoForth Institute, a business model includes these five key elements:
+A business model includes the following five key elements:

-- Competitive advantage: outstanding and unique features that help you differentiate from your competition.
+- Competitive advantage: Outstanding and unique features that help you stand out from your competition.

 Strategic business planning and business strategy

-In a nutshell, a business strategy is an outcome based on a particular theory that was converted from verbal ideas to a step-by-step strategic plan that’ll be taken into action.
+In a nutshell, a business strategy is an outcome based on a particular theory that was converted from verbal ideas to a step-by-step strategic plan that will be taken into action.

-According to Roger Martin, Professor Emiritus at University of Toronto’s Rotman School of Management, here’s how you can distinguish these two terms:
+According to Roger Martin, Professor Emeritus at the University of Toronto’s Rotman School of Management, here’s how you can distinguish these two terms:

 - Smart planning.
-Thorough planning of your actions, goals, expenses, and business activities will save your time, money, and, consequently, your business.
+Thorough planning of your actions, goals, expenses, and business activities will save you time, money, and, consequently, your business.

 - Ideas evaluation.
 If you find it difficult to focus on one single idea in your head, a strict business plan could help you choose the most successful one and devote all your attention to it.

 - Partnership.
-If you plan to integrate with other companies, it would be easier for them to understand your company and product when they see your business plan, especially if these companies are more developed than yours.
+If you plan to integrate with other companies, it’d be easier for them to understand your company and product when they see your ecommerce business plan, especially if these companies are more developed than yours.
 This not only enhances your credibility but also facilitates potential collaborations and partnerships.

-Types of e-commerce business plans: which one works best for you?
+Types of ecommerce business plans: Which plan works best for you?

-The lean start-up (“experimental”) business plan uses the same structure, however, it’s only one-page long, and therefore has fewer details.
-Lean start-up methodology helps reduce risk and increase innovation by focusing on the essentials, accelerating time to market by streamlining processes, and reducing unnecessary spend.
+The lean start-up (“experimental”) business plan uses the same structure.
+However, it’s only one page long and, therefore, has fewer details.
+Lean start-up methodology helps reduce risk and increase innovation by focusing on the essentials, accelerating time to market by streamlining processes, and reducing unnecessary spending.
 A lean start-up approach focuses on the customer, testing new ideas with customers, and measuring results to drive future decisions.

-To get you started with the creation of your business plan, e-commerce business must first decide on:
+To get started with the creation of your business plan, ecommerce business must first decide on:

 The type of products you’re selling: